ysaito2/blog/about.markdown

 &nbsp;

-The structure of the project will be the following:
+The structure of the project will be the following.
+I added more reviews upfront since there is potential to make large improvements to optimize the projects:

+&nbsp;

 **end of year 1.**
 - Make sure the goal for the next 10 years is expressed clearly, with KPIs so that success (or failure) can be measured properly